ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Last year, K.M.P.
 (Kotlin Mobile Multiplatform) was announced as a first-class support for Android developers.
 Did Apple anticipate this…</blockquote>

 <h3>4.
-What happens when you click on the app icon behind the scenes? - <a href="https://medium.com/@anandgaur2207/what-happens-when-you-click-on-the-app-icon-behind-the-scenes-c5ecdecc93f0" target="_blank" rel="noopener noreferrer">link</a></h3>
+Migrating a Flutter App After Upgrading to 3.29: My Personal Experience - <a href="https://medium.com/@keaindrak/migrating-a-flutter-app-after-upgrading-to-3-29-my-personal-experience-55dd6f62bc3a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anand Gaur`**
+✍️ **posted by `Khin Eaindra Kyaw`**

-<blockquote>Have you ever wondered what happens behind the scenes when you tap an app icon on your Android device?
-The process is more complex than it…</blockquote>
+<blockquote>Upgrading a Flutter app can sometimes feel smooth, but other times, it can turn into an unexpected debugging session.
+Recently, I upgraded…</blockquote>

 <h3>5.
 Making basicMarquee-Modifier More Accessible - <a href="https://medium.com/proandroiddev/making-basicmarquee-modifier-more-accessible-8b3737307dee" target="_blank" rel="noopener noreferrer">link</a></h3>